microsoft/typespec/CONTRIBUTING.md

 ## Generate TypeScript signature for decorators

-For all packages execpt the compiler this will be done automatically as part of each package `build` script.
+For all packages except the compiler this will be done automatically as part of each package `build` script.

 If wanting to regen the signatures without the build you can run for any package that has decorators